-If you're not sure you're enrolled, you can find out if your health insurance is active by checking your online Marketplace account.
+If you're not sure your coverage started, check your online Marketplace account.
 If you think you're enrolled but have questions about your plan, you can reference your plan materials.

 How to verify your enrollment online

-- Log in to your HealthCare.gov account.
+Log into your Marketplace account.

-- Select your completed application under "Your existing applications."
+Select your completed application under "Your Existing Applications."

 Select "My Plans & Programs" to find which plan(s) you're enrolled in and when your coverage started.

 If you can't find your plan coverage summary or still aren't sure you finished enrollment, call your insurance company.
 They can confirm if you enrolled and paid your first premium.

 Your plan will send you a membership packet with enrollment materials and a health insurance card as proof of your insurance.
 You'll use the card when you get health care services, so keep it in a safe place.